V2 word order: Examples

+but English uses the North Germanic word order apart from having lost the inversions in common use.

+If the same example in Norwegian were translated to English with the inversions intact:

+The caveat here (unlike in German) is that in languages without grammatical case, the form with the object first (2b) can only be used unambiguously when the object is unmistakable from the subject, such as if it is a personal pronoun, or as in this example, cannot meaningfully be the subject.

+In speech, such inversions are usually marked with emphasis: Apart from inversions that are obligatory in their grammatical context, such as "jeg tenker, derfor er jeg" (I think, therefore am I), when an inversion occurs for no other reason than emphasis, which is what opens up for possible ambiguity, the word in the emphasized position before the verb is usually also emphasized in speech.

 Non-finite verbs and embedded clauses

 Non-finite verbs

 The V2 principle regulates the position of finite verbs only; its influence on non-finite verbs (infinitives, participles, etc.) is indirect.
 Non-finite verbs in V2 languages appear in varying positions depending on the language.
 In German and Dutch, for instance, non-finite verbs appear after the object (if one is present) in clause final position in main clauses (OV order).
 Swedish and Icelandic, in contrast, position non-finite verbs after the finite verb but before the object (if one is present) (VO order).
 That is, V2 operates on only the finite verb.

-V2 in embedded clauses
+Embedded clauses

 (In the following examples, finite verb forms are in bold, non-finite verb forms are in italics and subjects are underlined.)

 Germanic languages vary in the application of V2 order in embedded clauses.
 They fall into three groups.

-V2 in Swedish, Danish, Norwegian, Faroese
+Swedish, Danish, Norwegian, Faroese

 In these languages, the word order of clauses is generally fixed in two patterns of conventionally numbered positions.
 Both end with positions for (5) non-finite verb forms, (6) objects, and (7), adverbials.

 In main clauses, the V2 constraint holds.
 The finite verb must be in position (2) and sentence adverbs in position (4).
 The latter include words with meanings such as 'not' and 'always'.
 The subject may be position (1), but when a topical expression occupies the position, the subject is in position (3).